top of page

 • 3 min read

+Let’s flip the script for a second.
 What if ADHD wasn’t just about distraction, forgetfulness, or overwhelm…but also about untapped strengths quietly waiting to be used?
+For years, most conversations around ADHD have focused on what’s not working.
+But new research suggests something powerful:

 • The real shift might not come from fixing weaknesses…

-• but from using strengths on purpose
+• but from using strengths on purpose.

-What the Research Says
+What the Research Says About ADHD Strengths

 A large international study led by the University of Bath explored something rarely measured before: the positive traits associated with ADHD.
+Researchers studied:

 • 200 adults with ADHD